 About Automation Workflows

-You can start setting up the Automation by selecting one of the predefined templates (recommended) or by creating a custom workflow.
+You can start setting up the Automation by selecting one of the pre-built presets (recommended) or by creating a workflow from scratch.
 In both cases, all of the workflow steps can be changed, but if you choose the pre-set, our recommended values will be set.

 Setting-up Automation workflow